 Hearing

-Sound therapy can be a beneficial sensory enrichment activity for dogs, particularly for those with anxiety or fear-based behavior issues.
+Sound therapy can be a beneficial sensory enrichment activity for dogs, particularly for those with anxiety or fear-based behaviour issues.
 Calming music or white noise can provide a soothing effect for dogs and promote relaxation.
 Additionally, playing different types of sounds, such as nature sounds or city noises, can provide mental stimulation and allow a dog to experience different environments.

 Touch